1805864/CS220-AU-portfolio/README.md

 ### Flexibilities
 My portfolio profile is submitted as one page used by GitHub repository.
-My Di-Identity essay including two V&R maps are submitted as a pdf file and not as a content of a GitHub reposetory.
+My Di-Identity essay including two V&R maps are submitted as a pdf file and not as a content of a GitHub repository.

 <br>